st0rmw1ndz/bootmii-config-generator/README.md

 ## Example Output

 ```
-✔ Please choose a video mode · NTSC
+✔ Select a video mode · NTSC
-✔ Please choose an autoboot option · HBC
+✔ Select an autoboot option · HBC
-✔ Please enter an autoboot delay · 3
+✔ Enter an autoboot delay · 3
-✔ Please enter the path of your SD card (leave empty for current directory) · E:
+✔ Enter the path of your SD card (leave empty for current directory) · E:
 ```

 This program uses `dialoguer` and the `ColorfulTheme` for its input, so some of the unicode symbols won't appear